barryWhiteHat/miximus/README.md

 scripts deposit and withdraw form that contract.
 `cd examples`
 deposit `python3 deposit.py` ether this will create a transaction from an account of your chosing to send 1 ether to the smart contract.
-It will create a files of the forum `%d.json` where `%d` is the merkel tree index of your commitment.
+It will create a files of the forum `%d.json` where `%d` is the merkle tree index of your commitment.

 `python3 withdraw.py` will ask you for a file `%d.json` it will call libsnark and generate a proof with proving key `../zksnark_elements/pk_rinkby.raw`
 `python3 withdraw.py` takes a long time to run so make sure that your `eth.accounts[0]` is unlocked by the time the transaction gets broadcast. otherwise